AnggaWikaNugraha/fullstack-mern-foodstore/README.md

 # Fullstack MERN Foodstore

-A food e-commerce application built with the MERN Stack (MongoDB, Express, React, Node.js).
-Users can browse food products, add items to their cart, checkout, and view order history.
-Admins can manage products, categories, and orders.
+A full-featured food e-commerce application built with the MERN Stack (MongoDB, Express, React, Node.js).
+Users can browse food products, add to cart, checkout with delivery address, pay via Midtrans, track order status in real-time, confirm delivery, and review purchased items.
+Admins can manage products, categories, orders, and monitor a live dashboard with revenue charts, low-stock alerts, and Excel export.

 ---